-In order to maximise opportunities at Arden Cross, the UGC and the Council need to ensure that sustainable development, including green infrastructure, is implemented on its site, taking into account the HS2 station and new airport terminal development option.
+In order to maximise opportunities at Arden Cross, the UGC and the Council need to ensure that sustainable development, including green infrastructure, is implemented on its site, taking into account the combined station and terminal development option.

 Implementation of this option is predicated on the early current collaboration between the Airport and HS2 and the future proofing of the station design described in phase 1.
 The proposed UGC Hub Framework with its robust contractual structure with landowners, infrastructure funding support and a clear planning policy position, will be play an important role in the implementation of this scenario.